dankkom/dankkom/README.md

 * Developing data processing and analysis routines to support the production of technical reports and policy recommendations.
 * Creating interactive dashboards to visualize data and facilitate the understanding of complex information.
-* Collaborating with researchers and technicians to improve the quality and relevance of the Institute's publications.
-* Participating in the development of projects and studies to support the decision-making of public and private agents in the agricultural sector.
+* Participating in the development of projects and studies to support the decision-making of public and private agents in the infrastructure sector.
 * Contributing to the dissemination of knowledge through the publication of articles and technical notes.
-* Supporting the organization of events and seminars to promote the exchange of experiences and the dissemination of research results.

 (2018-02 : 2022-01) **Technical Advisor** at **Instituto de Economia Agrícola (IEA)**<br/>_São Paulo, Brazil_